scality/RestBlockDriver/README.md

 Listing the volumes
 -------------------

-Since you might not know from memory which volumes exist on your mirrors, you might want a way to list those, to attach them easily.
+Since you might not know from memory which volumes exist on your servers, you might want a way to list those, to attach them easily.
 One of the ways provided is to read the content of the volumes /sys file: